mosen/puppet-cups/README.md

 you need to generate your own ppd first for distribution.

 I would recommend doing a manual installation of the printer with the customizations from the ui picker, and then using the resulting PPD as the printer description.
+On OS X you can retrieve the ppd from /private/etc/cups/ppd after you have customized the printer features.

 ### Contributing